Origins of species, etc.

 Biblical creation story, opposition arose in many religious organizations.
 For example,

 Ellen G. White, an early prophet of the Seventh-day Adventists, reacted to the debate

-about the fossil record of past species by stating that they were deposited by the flood.
+about the fossil record of past species by stating that they were deposited during the flood during Noah's time.

 Friction between scientists and theologians increased when Darwin published The Origin of